Cliff-Induced Cold Collapse

 Definition

-Cliff-Induced Cold Collapse, CICC, describes a cup-structure collapse caused by a sharp temperature drop during roasting.
+Cliff-Induced Cold Collapse describes a cup-structure collapse caused by a sharp temperature drop during roasting.

-When a roast experiences a large temperature decline within a short period, for example approximately 30°C or more within 15 seconds, reaction continuity may be disrupted.
+When a roast experiences a sharp thermal discontinuity, reaction continuity may be disrupted.
 As a result, the cup may still appear acceptable or structurally intact while hot, but gradually breaks apart as it cools.

 This cold-stage collapse is not a general case of “becoming weaker when cool.”
 It is a structural failure caused by a clear thermal discontinuity.
 Common expressions may include: